MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-copying-individual-frames-from-a-multiple-frame-image-use.md

 ---
 title: Copy individual frames from a multiple-frame image
-Description: The following example retrieves the individual frames from a multiple-frame TIFF file. ms.assetid: dfed0b61-2230-4911-a642-0a6e4beb08d6 ms.topic: article ms.date: 05/31/2018
+description: The following example retrieves the individual frames from a multiple-frame TIFF file. ms.assetid: dfed0b61-2230-4911-a642-0a6e4beb08d6 ms.topic: article ms.date: 05/31/2018